Preventing Mold Illnesses In Your Home

 There are also many toxigenic molds that are common in water-damaged homes.
-These molds produce secondary substances that are potent toxin and cause debilitating disease.
+These molds produce secondary substances that are potent toxins and cause debilitating disease.

 The following tips are highly recommended in preventing mold illnesses in your home during a thorough spring cleaning (use a professional, if you are not handy for some of these tasks):

 - Identify Indoor Water Leaks – Search for water damage from plumbing, appliances, or roof.
 Have these water issues fixed immediately?